 Using LCA in the right way will get the customers the supplier-specific emission data and transparency they need without disclosing the supplier’s entire process know-how.
 By including a third party to conduct the data collection and calculation of the “cradle-to-gate” or “gate-to-gate” emission inventory, LCA can also help reduce existing reservations.
 So, it can be a solid tool for addressing the accounting challenge described before and can help identify the impact the supply chain has on a company’s overall carbon footprint.

 Sphera helps companies to develop a serious decarbonization strategy, set a Science Based Target and choose reliable offsetting approaches (see “7 Keys to Offsetting Your Carbon Emissions”) to achieve long-term carbon neutrality.
 With our SoFi Software, we deliver a tool to collect emissions data and track it over time, allowing transparency about where companies are along their sustainability journey.

 When it comes to sustainability in the supply chain, our consultants help companies screen their scope 3 emissions and identify hotspots for taking immediate action.
 We help develop approaches for engaging with suppliers.
 As a third party, we can help both customers and suppliers to extract reliable emissions data from the supply chain while, at the same time, allowing suppliers to protect their individual know-how.
 Our GaBi Software enables companies to carry out Life Cycle Assessments for purchased goods and enables them to feed their decarbonization strategy with reliable, high-quality supply chain data.

-Learn more at our upcoming webinar: “Carbon Neutrality and Implications for the Supply Chain,” which takes place March 4, 2020, and will be available on-demand shortly thereafter.
+Learn more at our webinar: “Carbon Neutrality and Implications for the Supply Chain,”.